lshtm-gigs/gigs/paper/paper.md

 # Statement of need

+Without accurate global data on newborn and child growth patterns using appropriate tools, true gaps and achievements in newborn and child health and survival will not be revealed.
+Those most vulnerable to poor growth outcomes will not be properly identified, tracking progress towards global targets (e.g. the Sustainable Development Goals) will be more difficult, and evaluating what changes are 'true progress' will be even more challenging.
+The ``gigs`` package allows researchers, policy-makers, and other key stakeholders to apply and correctly identify at-risk, vulnerable infants at a population level.
+This can then inform appropriate interventions to make progress towards global, national and local goals.
+Similarly, use of appropriate standards by clinicians will enable proper identification of at-risk infants and inform the clinical care management and decision-making.

-Not all research groups have the ability to implement growth standards in software, and may make errors whilst doing so.
+Applying appropriate growth standards can be difficult - not all research groups have the ability to implement growth standards in software, and may make errors whilst doing so.
 Furthermore, researchers must pick and choose the right growth standards for their work - which is not always achieved in practice [@perumal_who_2015].
 The ``gigs`` package makes these issues less common.
-Firstly, extensive unit testing ensures that each growth standard in ``gigs`` is accurate to published charts, for all of the growth standards implemented within:
+Firstly, extensive unit testing ensures that each growth standard in ``gigs`` is accurate to published charts, for every growth standard we've
+implemented:

 - The INTERGROWTH-21^st^ Fetal Standards
   [@Papageorghiou2014AInternationalPregnancy; @Stirnemann2017InternationalProject;